 By the end of this session you will be able to:

-- work with whole numbers
+- carry out calculations with large numbers